-We have a couple of common and really interesting lace web spiders in Narrogin.
+There are a couple of common and interesting lace web spiders in Narrogin.
 The name comes from the lacy nature of their very sticky webs.

-The one on the left is about to feast on a donated cockroach, but only after I was hidden from it.
+The one on the left is about to feast on a donated cockroach, but only after I hid from it.

-In late summer a young female establishes the web that is enlarged by her and her spiderlings that may number in the hundreds.
-The web contains a central living area of interconnecting tunnels that is surrounded by a communal catching web.
-It becomes a small city that contains the spiders, their parasites, and other beasties that feed on the debris.
-Early stage dew-laden social web
+In late summer a young female establishes the web, which is enlarged by her and her spiderlings that may number in the hundreds.
+The web contains a central living area of interconnecting tunnels surrounded by a communal catching web.
+It becomes a small city containing the spiders, their parasites, and other beasties that feed on the debris.

-Until this autumn, I have wondered where these solitary webs were.
+Until this autumn, I wondered where these solitary webs were.

-If you look closely on sheoak needles, you may see a miserable little web that ends in a thin conical retreat of silk and insect bits.
+If you look closely on sheoak needles, you may see a miserable little web, which ends in a narrow conical retreat of silk and insect remains

 It took me a long time to coax one out with tasty flies and moths.
-They are small (about 5mm) lovely spiders that are covered with white hairs to help them cope with hot dry weather.
+They are small (about 5mm) spiders, which are covered with white hairs to help them cope with hot dry weather.